 - Sign up to receive regular NDIS updates

-- Details about the SA NDIS rollout, including video information and Participant and Provider packs
+- Accessing the NDIS, including video information and Participant booklets

 - NDIS ready resources

 - Find registered providers